• Home

 What if instead of reacting to the situations of life with your faith, you could face life’s challenges with a bold confidence and hope BEFORE you even experience them?

+Just like human nature influences whether or not you have a proactive faith, culture also conditions you as well.
 You see, God gives us a very clear picture of what it looks like to have a reactive faith versus a proactive faith.
 And, it’s actually a warning to us.

 Reactive Faith: A Warning from God